-Up to 20% in value of the Company can consist of deposits with a single body.
-The Company may only invest in deposits with an Approved Bank and which are repayable on demand, or have the right to be withdrawn, and matures in no more than 12 months.
+Up to 20% in value of each Fund can consist of deposits with a single body.
+A Fund may only invest in deposits with an Approved Bank and which are repayable on demand, or have the right to be withdrawn, and matures in no more than 12 months.